 When will PSVR 2 be released?

-Sony’s first-gen PlayStation VR headset was launched three years after the introduction of the PS4, but we don’t think we'll have to wait that long with the PS5.
+Sony’s first-gen PlayStation VR headset was launched three years after the introduction of the PS4, in 2016, but we don’t think we'll have to wait that long with the PS5.

-The PS5 is set to launch near the end of 2020, and since we haven't yet seen even a hint of the PSVR 2 there's no chance it's coming at launch.
-We're more likely to see it launch some time in 2021, or in 2022 at the latest.
+The PS5 launched in November 2020, and since we haven't yet seen even a hint of the PSVR 2 there's no chance it's coming soon.
+We're more likely to see it launch some time in 2021 or 2022.
 That's what a Bloomberg report suggests too, suggesting that the PSVR 2 is "tentatively scheduled after the PlayStation 5 goes on sale."

 A job listing posted by Sony Japan in August 2020 confirms that the company is working on a headset for "next-generation VR," though gives few specific details.
 It warns that the project is "with a view to five years from now," however.
 Don't take that as cause for concern that the PSVR 2 is 5 years off though - we reckon it simply means that Sony is already starting work on the next-next-gen VR headset, or that is is a separate product outside of the PlayStation ecosystem.